ekorkut/palantir-python-sdk/README.md

 ```

 #### Filtering objects
-`list_object` support filtering through the `filters` input argument.
-The filters applied on the same property are treated as "OR" and the ones on different properties treated as "AND".
+`list_objects` support filtering through the `filters` input argument.
+The filters applied on the same property are treated as "OR" and the ones on different properties treated as "AND":
 ```python
 from palantir.objects import PropertyFilter, FilterTerm ny_state_big_airports = my_ontology.object_type("ExampleDataAirport").list_objects(